jvitku/environments/gridworld/README.md

 Running the Demo
 ---------------------

-The algorithm can be ran either as a NeuralModule in the Nengoros simulator, or as a standalone ROS node.
+The algorithm can be ran either as a NeuralModule in the Nengoros simulator, or as a standalone ROS node (TODO example script).

 ## Standalone ROS Node

 this is everything TODO:

-The start scripts are prepared in the `rl/sarsa` folder which simplify launching the nodes.
+The start scripts are prepared in the `environments/gridworld` folder which simplify launching the nodes.
 There are three following nodes:

-* **QLambda node** (`org.hanns.rl.discrete.ros.sarsa.QLambda`) which implements the Q(lambda) discrete RL algorithm with eligibility traces
 * **GridWorldNode** (`org.hanns.rl.discrete.ros.testnodes.GridWorldNode`) which implements simple simulator with a grid world and a source of reinforcement
-* **QLambdaConfigurator** (`org.hanns.rl.discrete.ros.testnodes.QLambdaConfigurator`) which serves as an example of online configuration of ROS RL node

-The following should be started from the `rl/sarsa` folder for successful running the demo:
+The following should be started from the `environments/gridworld` folder for successful running the demo:

 	jroscore
-	./conf 		# RL algorithm configuration
 	./map		# simple grid world simulator
-	./qlambda	# Q(lambda) discrete RL algorithm

 ## Nengoros Integration

-The standard jython scripts are included in the `rl/sarsa/python` folder, so [linking the data](http://nengoros.wordpress.com/tutorials/integrating-new-project-with-the-nengoros/) into the simulator and following one of tutorials [how to run ROS nodes](http://nengoros.wordpress.com/tutorials/demo-2-publisher-subscriber/) in the Nengoros is sufficient.
+The standard jython scripts are included in the `environments/gridworld/python` folder, so [linking the data](http://nengoros.wordpress.com/tutorials/integrating-new-project-with-the-nengoros/) into the simulator and following one of tutorials [how to run ROS nodes](http://nengoros.wordpress.com/tutorials/demo-2-publisher-subscriber/) in the Nengoros is sufficient.
 To link data, run the following command from the folder `nengoros/demonodes`:

-	./linkdata -cf ../rl/sarsa
+	./linkdata -cf ../environments/gridworld

 For example how to use the QLambda node, start the Nengoros simulator and write the following command into the console:

-	run nr-demo/sarsa/demo.py
+	TODO

 TODO and Design Details